Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 think about it

-You would check the weather report before going hiking.
-Say the forecast was good, and you packed your gear.
+You check the weather report before going hiking.
+Say, the forecast is good and you pack your gear.
 Would you be completely certain that it won’t rain?
 Or would you be prepared to watch a movie just in case?

 EXAMPLE

-When philosophers debate about whether abortion is morally permissible or not, they do not take seriously everyone’s opinion on the matter, only those that can give well-reasoned arguments in support of their view.
+When philosophers debate about whether abortion is morally permissible or not, they do not take everyone’s opinions on the matter seriously , only those who can give well-reasoned arguments in support of their view.

 • Philosophical: What does our mortality mean to us?
-How does it effect our self-understanding?
+How does it affect our self-understanding?

-• Sociological: How do different societies deal with death? (e.g. burial, rituals, etc.)
+• Sociological: How do different societies deal with death? (like burial and rituals)

 • Scientific: What changes does organic life undergo when it dies?